 Best VLC DVD ripping settings:

 - Video: H264 is at the top of your priority list.
-The supported video codec list is not ended here, AVI, MPEG-4, MPEG-1, MPEG-TS, OGG, QuickTime also included.
+The supported video codec list is not ended here.
+AVI, MPEG-4, MPEG-1, MPEG-TS, OGG, and QuickTime are also included.

-Step 5: Finally, click Open to start ripping DVD with Mac VLC player.
-After a few minutes, you can get the converted file and play on your mobile devices.
+Step 6: Finally, click Open to start ripping DVD with Mac VLC player.
+After a few minutes, you can get the converted file and play it on your mobile devices.